 I recently encountered a problem with my 1999 Dodge Durango’s transmission that was repaired by replacing some sensors.
 Whenever I discover the solution to a problem I’m having and figure that there are a number of others who may be having the same issue, I like to post the discovery on my blog.

 I purchased my Durango new and it has been the most reliable and useful vehicle I’ve ever owned.
 I love it.
 So when the transmission started acting funny after about 130,000 miles, I began to think my luck had finally run out.
-I was impressed lately when I took it to a Grease Monkey and learned that one of their other customers owns 2 Dodge Durangos of the same vintage as mine and each was approaching 300,000 miles with no major issues.
+I was impressed lately when I took it to a Grease Monkey, which is an oil change franchise common in Colorado, and learned that one of their other customers owns 2 Dodge Durangos of the same vintage as mine and each was approaching 300,000 miles with no major issues.

 The transmission problems were especially worrisome because I’ve recently acquired a light weight camper (a 16′ Scamp) and have begun taking it on camping trips.
 I expect to be using it a lot in the future and that will include towing it up some pretty steep grades in the Rocky Mountains here in Colorado.
 So I need a vehicle I can rely on to handle the task.